botbreeder/graphdog/README.md

 ### _Mud?_

 Why Mud you ask.
-Actually the ~conscious~ chatty thingies are going to be [situated](https://en.wikipedia.org/wiki/Situated) in [Open City](https://opencity.web.app/), an in-the-pipeline Firebase-backed hackable shared environment where, if you're lucky enough, you might even meet a virtual replica of Ryan Reynolds.
+Actually the ~conscious~ chatty thingies (the bvrreding bots) are going to be [situated](https://en.wikipedia.org/wiki/Situated) in [Open City](https://opencity.web.app/), an in-the-pipeline Firebase-backed hackable shared environment where, if you're lucky enough, you might even meet a virtual replica of Ryan Reynolds.
 How cool is that.